lihaijing/test/cinderclient-README.rst

                             is_public.
         unmanage            Stop managing a volume.
-        upload-to-image     Uploads volume to Image Service as an image. bash-completion     Prints arguments for bash_completion.
+        upload-to-image     Uploads volume to Image Service as an image. version-list        List all API versions.
+(Supported by API versions 3.0
+                            - 3.latest)
+        bash-completion     Prints arguments for bash_completion.
         help                Shows help about this program or one of its subcommands.